 As a result of their complexity, software products may contain undetected errors or failures when entering the market.
 Despite testing performed by us and testing and use by current and potential customers, defects and errors may be found in new software products after commencement of commercial shipments or the offering of a network service using these software products.
 In these circumstances, we may be unable to successfully correct the errors in a timely manner or at all.
 The occurrence of errors and failures in our software products could result in negative publicity and a loss of, or delay in, market acceptance of those software products.
 Such publicity could reduce revenue from new licenses and lead to increased customer attrition.
-Alleviating these errors and failures could require significant expenditure of capital and other resources by us.
-The consequences of these errors and failures could have a material adverse effect on our business, results of operations, and financial condition.
+Alleviating these errors and failures could have a material adverse effect on our business, results of operations, and financial condition.